richardltc/boxwallet/README.md

 # BoxWallet #

-BoxWallet is a CLI application that makes it very easy to set up and view a CLI wallet, by just using the command line on the platform of your choosing, with a single command.
+BoxWallet is a CLI application that makes it very easy to set up and view a CLI wallet and node, by just using the command line on the platform of your choosing, with a single command.

 ## What is BoxWallet used for? ###